-20. Notice of this Motion has been provided to the Office of the United States Trustee, counsel for the Debtors' pre-petition secured lenders, the indenture trustee for Debtors' senior note holders, counsel to the Agent for the Debtors' proposed debtor-in-possession lenders, and the Debtors' thirty largest unsecured creditors on a consolidated basis.
+24. Notice of this Application has been provided to the Office of the United States senior note holders, counsel to the Agent for the Debtors' proposed debtor-in-possession lenders and the Debtors' thirty largest unsecured creditors on a consolidated basis.
 In light of the nature of the relief requested, the Debtors submit that no further notice is necessary.